mojontwins/MK1_NES/examples/12_espitene/README.md

 ## Getting rings

-When `ENABLE_TILE_GET` is on, the player can *get* tiles of behaviour 34 from the screen.
+When `ENABLE_TILE_GET` is on, the player can *get* tiles with behaviour 34 from the screen.
 The engine only takes care of deleting the tile and granting persistence (if activated), but does nothing else.
 If we want the engine to react to the player collecting rings, we have to inject code via `my/on_tile_got.h`.
 We are going to simply increase the rings counter:

 ```c
     prings ++;